pub trait WidgetExt:

 fn set_receives_default(&self, receives_default: bool)

-Specifies whether @self will be treated as the default widget within its toplevel when it has the focus, even if another widget is the default.
+Sets whether the widget will be treated as the default widget within its toplevel when it has the focus, even if another widget is the default.

 §receives_default